LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-03-migration-from-.NET-Core-2.2-to-3.0.md

 `dotnet add package Microsoft.AspNetCore.Mvc.NewtonsoftJson --version 3.0.0`

-Now go Startup.ConfigureServices and add this call to call json libraries.
+Now go Startup and add `using Newtonsoft.Json.Serialization;` and then to ConfigureServices and add a call to the json libraries.

 ```
 services.AddMvc()